Dean45/petition/README.md

 ## Features

 - user registration
-- signature canvas, can be redone
+- signature canvas, with delete and redo option
-- simple editable profile
+- simple profile, that can be edited
-- visualized database of other users that signed the petition and their info
+- visualized database of other users that signed the petition and their public info
 - city based filter
 - 3 level cookie permission system
-- log in and log out
+- CSURF, log in and log out

 ## Tech